Marriott Rewards® Premier Plus Credit Card review

 You can now earn 75,000 bonus points to use for your stays if you spend $3,000 on purchases in the first 3 months from account opening.

 If you stay in a hotel at least a couple of nights a year and you prefer to stay within the Marriott or Starwood’s portfolio each time, the Marriott Rewards Premier Plus Credit Card can be a smart addition to your wallet.
 The rewards rate for stays within their large portfolio of properties can be generous and you’ll earn a free night each year of card ownership.
 That makes the $95 annual fee well worth it.

-That being said, there are cards that offer greater cashback returns on everyday spending — this card offers just 2x points for every dollar spent on non-bonus categories.
+That being said, there are cash back credit cards that offer greater cashback returns on everyday spending — this card offers just 2x points for every dollar spent on non-bonus categories.
 Also, the fact that flight purchases are not included as a bonus cashback category (they would qualify for the standard 2x points per dollar) is a bit of a mark against the card as there are more compelling travel credit card deals.

 However, if you’re a fan of the Marriott brand hotels, Marriott, Courtyard, Ritz-Carlton, or Starwood brands, Sheraton, Westin, W, St Regis, this card offers a lot of choices with over 6,700 hotels in 130 countries now under the rewards umbrella.
 The smart strategy is to really unlock the value by pairing this card with one that provides rewards in the other spending areas where you spend the most.

 The Marriott Rewards Premier Plus Credit Card pays 6 points for every dollar spent at over 6,700 participating Marriott Rewards® and SPG® hotels.
 That can help you earn free stays fast.